 The Student Organization Grounds Use Process page provides a connection to policies, training programs, and procedures related to Student Organizations who wish to have events and programs on The University of Alabama campus.

-Student Organizations must renew EVERY academic year.
-The registration status for an organization ends August 1st and begins at the point you receive a registered student organization status by the Office of Student Involvement.
+Student Organizations must renew every academic year.
+The registration status for an organization ends August 1 and begins at the point you receive a registered student organization status by the Office of Student Involvement.
 Typically the process of renewal begins in March and carries on until the end of October.
 However, each year, our goal is to have each student organization renewal prior to the end of the Spring Semester.

 Officers of student organizations change every year.
 It is for this reason that the Office of Student Involvement needs the most up to date contact information for your organization.
 Also, these officers have to sign a Hazing Policy, complete a Child Protection Policy Acknowledgement, and anything else that UA deems necessary in order to agree to be in accordance with University guidelines and keep them in good standing.